 *Expert tip: Review your runner-up name ideas while crafting a tagline–incorporating some of those terms may help you form a more complete picture of “who you are” for your patients.

-Ultimately, your name and tagline should create a brand mission statement that all your efforts tie back to. is reported to have said: “Your brand is what people say about you when you’re not in
+Ultimately, your name and tagline should create a brand mission statement that all your efforts tie back to.

 While the words you use to represent your brand are important, coordinating your creative design decisions such as your logo, images, color scheme, font, etc. is also KEY to building your brand’s visual identity.